 Program adaptability: the program includes content on how culture and language influence the way mathematics is learned.
-It encourages educators to understand the context of individual families involved with the program, including cultural and language differences.
+It encourages participants to understand the context of individual families involved with the program, including cultural and language differences.
 The provider has also produced a series of simple tip sheets for families in different languages.

 Staffing: services should consider the cost of backfill when determining the cost of accessing this resource.

 Factors to consider: consider how staff might share practice knowledge with others at the service, and how improved approaches or innovative ideas could be implemented across the service.

 Australian experience: this program was designed in Australia and has been implemented in a number of locations in Victoria.